 13. CLEAN UP - Pack your machine away carefully after use to avoid damage and tripping hazards.

 14. NEEDLES - Machines need needles.
 The machine needle is a sharp instrument and can be dangerous.
 It is a good idea to switch off the machine when you change a needle.
 Feet can be tempted to press down suddenly and then the needle gets carried away and zooms ahead.
 Suddenly you are pinned down and the needle has stitched your finger into the garment - A painful experience to be avoided.

 15. SLOW DOWN - Most machines have a speed selection, so try slow and steady if you are getting to grips with a more difficult sewing project.

-16. PINS – Pins are also potentially dangerous and should be treated with respect.
+16. PINS - Pins are also potentially dangerous for sewing safety and should be treated with respect.
 Don’t put pins in your mouth; they can be swallowed and very uncomfortable to retrieve.
 The age-old pincushion is an essential safety device.
 If you move around a lot in your sewing room, then a wrist hugging pin cushion is ideal.

 17. SIT UP STRAIGHT - Sewing posture is another aspect of safety.
 If you sit in front of your machine for a long time, make sure you are sitting correctly.
 It is very important when you sit for long hours to have the right posture.

 Finally, it is time to trim your garment.
 Many of the safety features from the cutting and sewing sections will apply here as well.

 19. PRESSING - The iron can cause serious damage to the garment and to the seamstress.
 Pressing fabric for sewing needs to be treated with the utmost care and caution.

 20. KEEP PETS AWAY - Pets, your beloved companions, have been known to raise pins from the carpet and get needles stuck in their throat.
 Avoid expensive vet bills and try to keep the sewing room a pet-free zone.
 This may not work for every seamstress!!

 21. PUT UP YOUR HAIR - Rapunzel and other ladies with long tresses may consider tying their beautiful hair up before entering the sewing safety zone.